What's On This Page

 As a Lyft partner, you’ll get many perks in the form of entertainment and lifestyle discounts.
 Most impressively, the company provides their drivers with access to a variety of educational resources, like financial aid services.
 You can also get reduced rates on financial services and professional tax guidance, and the Lyft Driver’s Reward Program aids drivers with fuel costs and vehicle maintenance.

-How to Become a Lyft Driver
+How to Be a Lyft Driver

 If Lyft still sounds like the rideshare company for you, it’s time to take on the Lyft driver application.
 You can start your application with a Lyft promo code worth up to $1000 by clicking HERE.
 Then follow the instructions below to complete your Lyft application and get on the road.